MuhammedAdelTaha/Personal-Website/content/articles/Better-Understanding-For-AI-Search-Algorithms/index.md

     return state
 ```

-We run DLS for d initially equals one until we find our goal state.
+We run DLS for d initially equals one and increment d by one until we find our goal state.

 #### Completeness
-ID-DLS is complete, it runs level by level until finding the goal state.
+ID-DFS is complete, it runs level by level until finding the goal state.
 In other words, it uses DFS and BFS together.

 #### Optimality
-ID-DLS is optimal, it runs level by level until finding the goal state,
+ID-DFS is optimal, it runs level by level until finding the goal state,
 so it will find the path with the least number of edges.
 But like BFS, it is optimal only if all branches have the same cost.
+Also, the cost of edges should be non-negative.

 #### Time Complexity
 The goal node lies at depth (m).